-Negative self-talk can also sound like exaggerated or positive thinking.
+Negative self-talk can also masquerade as exaggerated or positive thinking.

-For example, telling yourself you are worthy, loved, intelligent, and other healthy self talk is a good thing.
-It is quite another to pump yourself up with thoughts of superiority- that you are the smartest, most beautiful, richest, or most deserving of all.
+For example, telling yourself you are worthy of love, good enough, unique, and other healthy self-talk is a good thing.
+They are true.
+It is quite another thing to pump yourself up with thoughts of superiority- that you are the smartest, most beautiful, richest, or most deserving of all.
 These negative thought patterns are sure signs of low self-esteem or narcissism.

 Such talk can even backfire.

-In her book, Mindset: The New Psychology of Success, Carol Dweck points out that children who are told they are smart or talented, and believe that self worth and success are based on fixed attributes are least likely to excel or stay at the top.
+In her book, Mindset: The New Psychology of Success, Carol Dweck points out that children who are told they are smart or talented, and believe that self-worth and success are based on fixed attributes are least likely to excel or stay at the top.
 They are afraid to take risks because they may fail and crush their fragile self-concept.
-They limit themselves to what is easy instead of applying extra effort and facing challenges in order to improve and grow.
-They believe risking failure and needing to try hard means they are not smart after all, and that is the biggest risk of all.
+Therefore, they limit themselves to what is easy.
+They don't apply extra effort, take risks, or face challenges in order to improve and grow.
+Children and adults with this fixed mindset believe risking failure and needing to try hard means they are not smart after all, and that is the biggest risk of all.

 There is a common misperception among law of attraction fans that we should not acknowledge our negative self talk and beliefs.
 We must only focus on the positive when trying to change our reality because "as a man thinks, so he is".